weibeld/AndroidTodo/README.md

     - A priority and/or a due date may be selected for each item, but this is optional to provide more flexibility
     - Very long and multi-line items are supported
 - **Ideas for next steps:**
-    - Make the ListView items selectable on long click and provide the actions "Delete" and "Mark as done" for the selected items
     - Swipe ListView items in order to "mark as done"
     - Additional activity that displays all the items that have been "marked as done"
-    - Save creation date of each item in the database
     - Provide actions in the app bar for sorting the items:
         - By priority, then due date
         - By due date, then priority